scottwrobinson/camo/README.md

 - `.findOne(query, options)` (static method)
 - `.find(query, options)` (static method)

-The `.findOne()` method will return the first document found, even if multiple documents match the query. `.findMany()` will return all documents matching the query.
+The `.findOne()` method will return the first document found, even if multiple documents match the query. `.find()` will return all documents matching the query.
 Each should be called as static methods on the document type you want to load.

 ```javascript
 Dog.findOne({ name: 'Lassie' }).then(function(l) {